jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 2. Change to the Git repository directory
     - The lab repository folder is found in the home directory ~/SRv6_dCloud_Lab/

-3. Validate there are no docker containers running or docker networks for **XRD**
+3. Validate there are no docker containers running or docker networks for the XRd topology
     ```
     cisco@xrd:~/SRv6_dCloud_Lab/lab_1$ docker ps
     CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES